ozyurtf/io-scheduler/README.md

 3) There is no instruction beyond the instruction that is pointed by the program counter that started its execution. _(This ensures that the interrupt does not affect the execution of the next instructions)_
 4) The execution state of the instruction that is pointed by the program counter is known. _(In other words CPU knows whether the instruction completed its execution, just started its execution, etc. Knowing these is helpful for handling the execution after the interrupt is handled)_

+If the CPU handles parallel and out-of-order execution, if it can execute multiple instructions simultaneously, ensuring that interrupts are precise is crucial.
+Because precise interrupts can help us to maintain a consistent and predictable state even when the instructions are executed out-of-order or in parallel.

+If an interrupt does not meet these requirements, it is called imprecise interrupt.
+And we can see how they look like in below:

 ```
                     +----------------------+                       +----------------------+